rendyanthony/gamepad-tv-remote/README.md

 ![Overview Diagram](docs/overview.png)

+Although the concept should work for other TV/gamepad models, the project was mainly created for my own personal use case.
+This means it is optimized for the devices that I have and how I prefer to use them.

+1. TV: Sony Bravia KD-65X9000E (Android TV)
+2. Gamepad: Dualshock 4 (CUH-ZCT1)

 ## Usage
 Press the PS button on your Dualshock 4 controller to connect to the Raspberry Pi.
 The LED on the controller will turn green once it is recognized by the application.
 If you are using a Bravia TV it should turn on automatically.